cartolinks/assessment/senior-python-fullstack-engineer.md

   clear errors and not crash under non-critical conditions.
 * Ensure that your app is secure.

-The primary factor in the team's decision is overall code quality.
+The primary factor in the decision is overall code quality.
 We are looking for the highest possible quality with the smallest possible scope that meets the requirements of the challenge.